The Best Ways To “Teach” Your Toddler To Read!

 Rhyming Games

-There are also many books that contain rhymes.
+There are many books that contain rhymes.

 Below are great first books because they introduce rhyming in a fun way.